 Here’s my theory: Botticelli worked at one of a few precise turning points in art history.
 Since the fall of Rome, the world had been steeped in the Medieval visual tradition.
 Nearly one thousand years of flattened space and gold leaf.
 The flat intensity of stone-eyed madonnas and sorrowful saints.
 Medieval art is flat flat flat.
 Take a minute, go back and look.
 From the Mughal art of Medieval India to Piero Della Francesca’s hesitant introduction of architectural perspective, paintings lived in shallow space.
 But within Botticelli’s own lifetime Michaelangelo, Raphael and Titian came along and blew the lid off medieval tradition with more depth and color and richness and drama than the world had ever seen.

 There’s the tension.
 Botticelli was a fulcrum between Medieval Art and the High Renaissance.
 When you stand in front of a Botticelli you can feel it.
 He was half way to something new — his linework is perfectly expressive, his use of color can only be described as beautiful.
 The people he paints feel human, vulnerable and real.
 But the space he paints in is shallow, with an awkwardly tight foreground and a background that feels like a theater backdrop.
 Botticelli never quite escaped the medieval tradition, but the high renaissance would never have been possible without him.
 He was an artist working at a crossroads in history, and his work can't quite decide which way to go.

 Got questions, comments or corrections about Sandro Botticelli?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Sandro Botticelli, A fulcrum between old and new," in Obelisk Art History, Published May 20, 2017; last modified October 27, 2022, http://www.arthistoryproject.com/artists/sandro-botticelli/.